cristianuibar/gravatar/readme.md

 * Secure connection auto-setting

 ## Future Features
-I am planning to implement the following feature in the future:
+Planned features for the future:
+* Possibility to use your own custom image as default (like a logo or something)
+* Configuration file for defaults
 * Gravatar Profiles handling
-* Configuration file for defaults

 ##Install
 1. Get the package